xiehb-evolution/hybrid-effects/README.md

+#Analysis of the genetics underlying the hybrid effect variation in a Eurasian pig cross
+Analysis carried out by Hai-Bing Xie (xiehb@mail.kiz.ac.cn) in consultation with Ya-Ping Zhang, Chung-I Wu and Li-Xian Wang.

 # Overview

 This provides the data and scripts to explore the genetics underlying hybrid effect variation in a F2 population of the pig (*Sus scrofa*).
 The F2 was developed from a cross between the European Large White (LW) boars and East Asian Min (MIN) sows.